-- (a) A request for rehearing which is submitted prior to the issuance of the hearing officer's recommendation should be made in writing.
-The request must detail the substance of the additional evidence to be offered, and the reason for the failure of the party to offer it at the prior proceedings. - (b) A rehearing will be denied if the evidence does not bear on any issue in contest in the original proceedings, will not likely affect the final decision and order or if the request appears to be merely for delay.
+- (1) A request for rehearing which is submitted prior to the issuance of the Hearing Officer's recommendation should be made in writing.
+The request must detail the substance of any additional evidence to be offered, and the reason for the failure of the party to offer it at the prior proceedings. - (2) A rehearing will be denied if the evidence does not bear on any issue in contest in the original proceedings, will not likely affect the final recommendation, or if the request appears to be merely for purposes of delaying a final decision.
 A second request for rehearing after the granting or denial of a prior request for rehearing will not be permitted.